 Geography & Earth Science

 Each year, dozens of our students majoring in geography and environmental studies transfer to and then eventually graduate from top universities and many become employed in those or related fields.
-In addition to a variety of our regular geography courses, our program includes GIS courses and field learning opportunities that are summarized below.
+In addition to a variety of our regular geography courses, our program includes GIS courses and past field learning opportunities that are summarized below.

-Last Fall 2014 we surveyed coastal processes that are shaping landscapes from Malibu to Pt.
+In Fall 2014 we surveyed coastal processes that are shaping landscapes from Malibu to Pt.
 Mugu, hiked into Zuma Canyon and checked on the progress at the NPS restoration site where we years before helped replant native habitats.
 Additional thanks to all who helped make our one-day magic bus trip through L.A.'s cultural landscapes another successful learning experience.
 We are especially more than grateful to our friends at Whitewater Preserve for accommodating such a large group for our big weekend in the desert where we explored colorful rock formations and learned about some of the resilient plants that survive there.
 Their weekend of wildlife workshops were especially informative while several bighorn sheep put on a show on the cliff above our campsite.